Rivet Issue 3

 In issue 3 of Rivet, you’ll encounter the sinister power of the ocean for protagonists from different centuries, explore how our understanding of language shapes our origin stories, and follow a Renaissance man and a woman in to space.
 Your guides?
 Fiction writers Youssef Alaoui-Fdili, David Crohn, Joachim Frank, Steve Gilmartin, Allison Hymas, and Gina Williams.

 Also in this issue, five female poets take on the obscure and the uncomfortable – calling them out into the street to rip them apart then conjoin them into beautiful, prosodic mutants.
-Get ready for the poetry of Jenn Blair, Rae Hoffman, Caroline Kessler, Sara Emily Kuntz, and Tori Grant Welhouse.
+Get ready for the poetry of Jenn Blair, Rae Hoffman Jager, Caroline Kessler, Sara Emily Kuntz, and Tori Grant Welhouse.

 Kissing the Sky – Gina Williams